-This article is about Overseas Service Chevrons and how they can help you to research a soldier who served in the First World War.
-I have also written other guides to help you research soldiers who served in the British Army:
+This article on the overseas service chevrons will explain what they were, how a soldier qualified for them and how they can help you to research a soldier who served in the British Army during the First World War.
+This is just one of dozens of guides to help you research soldiers:

 I also offer a First World War Soldier Research Service.